benevolenttech/btek.cc/_posts/2017-04-13-how-to-make-your-site-search-engine-friendly.md

 You may have a huge fanbase and massive traffic, but ignoring search engine and social network guidelines will sink your online visibility faster than hitting an iceberg on a foggy night.

+Most website platforms support these guidelines, but many of them don't out of the box.
+Do your homework and research your options -- [or have us do it for you.](/contact)

 Here are the current guidelines to ensuring compatibility:

 **Guideline 1 - Describe your pages with titles, descriptions and a picture**